 An axon is a part of the nerve cell, which is a long tube-like structure that joins the cell body at a specific position.
 The axon is primarily involved in carrying the electrical signals from the cell body to the neuron ending and transmitting it to other surrounding neurons.

 It is the outermost layer of a nerve cell.
-Its primary function is to cover and protect the nerve fibres in the neurons.
+Its primary function is to cover and protect the nerve fibers in the neurons.

 It is known as the ending part of the nerve or nerve junction.
 Its primary function is to permit the entry of electrical impulses from one neuron to another.

-Sensory neurons are generally found in the sense organs of the human body, such as the eyes, nose, skin, tongue and ears.
-These nerve cells are triggered by the chemical and physical inputs of our environment, such as sound, heat and light.
+Sensory neurons are generally found in the sense organs of the human body, such as the eyes, nose, skin, tongue, and ears.
+These nerve cells are triggered by the chemical and physical inputs of our environment, such as sound, heat, and light.
 The sensory neurons facilitate the movement of sensory impulses from the sensory organs to the central nervous system.
-There are approximately 10 millions sensory neurons in the human body.
+There are approximately 10 million sensory neurons in the human body.

 Motor neurons are the ones that facilitate the transmission of motor impulses from the central nervous system to the different parts of the body.
 These types of neurons play a major role in the voluntary and involuntary movements of the body.
 The motor neurons are primarily found in various glands and muscles of the human body.

 Interneurons are those neurons that act as a mediator between sensory neurons, motor neurons, and the central nervous system.
 They help in the smooth transmission of signals.
 They help in conducting smooth communication between the neurons and the central nervous system.
 The interneurons are present in all parts of the body and are exclusively found in the central nervous system.

 The primary function of every nerve cell present in the human body is to transmit messages.
 But the nerve cells are also involved in the following activities:

 It helps the body to respond to the surrounding stimuli.